 - Supporting non-abusing parents in making safe choices for themselves and their children;

-- Taking into account that there may be continued or increased risk of domestic violence and abuse towards the abused parent and/or child after separation especially in connection with post-separation child contact arrangements;
+- Taking into account that there may be continued or increased risk of domestic abuse towards the abused parent and/or child after separation especially in connection with post-separation child contact arrangements;

-- Working separately with each parent where domestic violence and abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;
+- Working separately with each parent where domestic abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;

-- Working with parents to help them understand the impact of the domestic violence and abuse on their children.
+- Working with parents to help them understand the impact of the domestic abuse on their children.

 4. Protection and Action to be Taken

-The following guidance is based on the Pan London Risk Matrix, which explores areas of risk and protective factors in relation to perpetrators, victims and children and suggests levels of intervention.
+The following guidance explores areas of risk and protective factors in relation to perpetrators, victims and children and suggests levels of intervention.
 The younger the children in the family, or the presence of special needs, the higher the risk to their safety.